Friday, January 26, 2024

 • The one rule of this series - watch a movie I've never seen before - still applies

 • At time of writing there have been 95 Best Picture winners.
 Already I have seen 28 of them.
-Of course I'm going to get through all of the remaining 67 so I am allowed to be selective.
+Of course I'm not going to get through all of the remaining 67 so I am allowed to be selective.

 • I have a rough plan mapped out but I am open to suggestions